conda-forge/conda-smithy/news/2269-line-no-for-noarch-and-runtime-dependencies.rst

 **Added:**

-* print line number of selector for noarch recipes that contain runtime dependencies. (#2269)
+* Print line number of selector for noarch recipes that contain runtime dependencies. (#2269)

 **Changed:**